account931/Laravel_Vue_Blog_V6_Passport/Readme_This_Project_itself.txt

  Main features:
      # Stack: Laravel 5.4, Vue 2, Entrust RBAC, token check by {user} table column
      # Login/register actions work via regular http sessions, while CRUD operations (read, create, delete, etc) uses access token for auth (sent as header in Vue ajax)
-     # Auth verification(except for login) is performed via token (token is issued manually when user clicks button "Generate token" and saved to table {users} -> column {api_token}) and this token is sent with every ajax request in headers
+     # Auth verification(except for login) is performed via token (token is issued manually when user clicks button "Generate token" and saved to table {users} -> column {api_token}) and this token is sent with every ajax request in headers.
+The token is stored in Vuex Store.
+See next line how the token appears/saved/bound in Vuex Store.
+     # Token (api_token) is passed from php in view as <vue-router-menu-with-link-content-display v-bind:current-user='{!!
+Auth::user()->toJson() !!}'>  and uplifted to Vuex store in VueRouterMenu in beforeMount() Section

      # This WpRess Vue.js Blog uses 3-table DB (same as Wpress Image Blog and {Laravel_Vue_Blog_V6_Passport}):
          wpressimages_blog_post
          wpressimage_category